WestDRI/autumnschool/content/bash2.md

 - search the filesystem with `find`
 - perform basic text manipulation with `sed`, `tr`, `awk`

-Some of the hands-on exercises we will do in the last Zoom session:
+Some of the hands-on exercises we will do in the late-afternoon Zoom session:

 - Write a function archive() to replace directories with their gzipped archives.
 - Write a one-line command that will search for a string in all files in the current directory and all